ClearGDPR/ClearGDPR/README.md

 ## HTTP API
 ### Example
-The API uses Bearer Authentication.
-Internally the API uses Jason Web Tokens - JWT, to generate and manage API tokens.
-Depending of the context (subject, processor or management), the token name can change.
+The API uses "Bearer Authentication", in which the users must bear a valid Jason Web Token - JWT, in order to access the HTTP API.
+The system considers 3 types of users:
+- subject.
+A user of your website/app who will store his personal data into the website/app.
+- manager.
+A management user who has admin access to the system in you company.
+- processor.
+A management user who has admin access to the system in a 3rd party data partner.

+Here's an example HTTP request to list all the companies who are 3rd party data partners (a.k.a processors) with your company:
 ```
 curl -X GET \
-  <ClearGDPR_API_URL>/api/subject/access-data \
+  <ClearGDPR_API_URL>/api/subject/processors \
   -H 'Authorization: Bearer <JWT>' \
   -H 'Cache-Control: no-cache' \
   -H 'Content-Type: application/json'